 Phase 1 Service Area

 Construction of recycled water pipelines to serve customers in the Phase 1 service area began in June 2018 and was completed in the spring of 2019.
-The tank and pump station construction was completed in November 2019, and the treatment plant is anticipated to be completed by the end of 2020.
-Deliveries to the Phase 1 customers are also anticipated to begin in by the end of 2020.
+The tank and pump station construction was completed in 2019, and the treatment plant was completed in 2020.
+Deliveries to the Phase 1 customers are anticipated to begin in summer 2021.